 python3 -c 'import pty; pty.spawn("/bin/bash")'

-# Then: Ctrl+Z → stty raw -echo; fg → reset → export TERM=xterm
+# Then: Ctrl+Z → stty raw -echo; fg → press Enter → export TERM=xterm

 Responder — LLMNR/NBT-NS Poisoning